CBIIT/beautiful-jekyll/vae_with_pytorch.md

 ```

 The ```result``` (first column) is the value specified in your model script by ```val_to_return``` and is followed (after some label columns) by columns of the hyperparameters that you varied, which in this case are ```epochs``` and ```batch_size```.
 The results are sorted by increasing ```result``` and here show that the best values of ```epochs``` and ```batch_size``` to use (i.e., those that minimize the test loss values in the ```result``` column) are ```epochs~[8,10], batch_size~[64,128]```.
 In this case, training the VAE for fewer epochs using larger batch sizes produces worse results, i.e., higher losses on the test dataset.

+# Summary and next steps
+---

+You have just taken a cutting-edge deep learning model (a variational autoencoder) straight from a reliable online model repository (PyTorch's own ```examples``` repository) and made a minimal number of modifications to it in order to make it "CANDLE-compliant."
+You then ran a small hyperparameter optimization (a grid search) on the model using CANDLE on Biowulf in order to determine which set of hyperparameters makes the model perform optimally, which you defined as that which minimizes the loss calculated on the test dataset.
+To do this you modified a single template input file that you brought into your working directory using ```candle import-template grid```.

+While CANDLE is more than just software for hyperparameter optimization (HPO), it excels at this task, which is crucial for developing the best possible model for a particular problem.
+You now know the exact steps you need to take in order to successfully perform HPO on your own model/data.
+Feel free to consult the CANDLE on Biowulf [user guide](https://hpc.nih.gov/apps/candle) to learn more.
+In particular, if you are interested in performing a Bayesian hyperparameter search (as opposed to a grid hyperparameter search), a good place to start is by studying the ```bayesian``` template input file that can be copied over using ```candle import-template bayesian```.
+Finally, CANDLE is more than capable of running HPO on models written in the ```R``` programming language; try running the example obtained using ```candle import-template r``` in order to see this at work.

+Please [contact us](mailto:andrew.weisman@nih.gov) if you have any questions, comments, or suggestions about improving the above exercise or if you need help using CANDLE's HPO functionality for your own needs.
+We are happy to help!
+Stay in the know about CANDLE updates on Biowulf by tuning in to the CANDLE [homepage](https://cbiit.github.com/sdsi/candle).
+In addition, if you are interested in joining a CANDLE-users NIH listserv (we are gauging interest), please let us know as well.